-Collegial Meetings
+Collegial Relationship Meetings

 Colleagues should be a role model of good medical practice, a sounding board for the doctor and a resource in times of difficulty.
 It is important to note that the collegial relationship is not a supervisory relationship and colleagues are not required to supervise a doctor’s practice.
 Neither is the colleague responsible or liable for a doctors clinical decisions, unless the colleague has been directly involved in the care of the doctor’s patients.